Philip Tudhope: Honors and awards

-On 18 October this officer displayed marked presence of mind and initiative.
+For his actions in France, Tudhope received the Distinguished Flying Cross in 1919.
+The citation read:"On 18 October this officer displayed marked presence of mind and initiative.
 Seeing an enemy battery proceeding along a road towards a town which he knew was held by our troops, Lieut.
 Tudhope descended to a low altitude to accelerate its progress.
-So successful was this manoeuvre that the leading gun was driven into the hands of our infantry and captured; the remainder wheeled about and retired, pursued by this officer.
+So successful was this manoeuvre that the leading gun was driven into the hands of our infantry and captured; the remainder wheeled about and retired, pursued by this officer."